Don’t Count Your Chickens Before They Hatch

 7. Don’t put all your eggs in one basket

 Have you ever been in a situation where others were confident about something, but you were skeptical?
 You might tell them not to count their chickens before they hatch in order to temper their expectations.
-However, the synonyms listed above can also convey the same thought.
+You could also use the synonyms listed above to convey the same thought.

 Origin of “Don’t Count Your Chickens Before They Hatch”